itzg/docker-minecraft-server/README.md

 describes the time between knocking of the port (e.g. by the main menu ping) and the pausing of the process, when no client connects inbetween (read as timeout knocked)
 * `AUTOPAUSE_PERIOD`, default `10` (seconds)
 describes period of the daemonized state machine, that handles the pausing of the process (resuming is done independently)
+* `AUTOPAUSE_KNOCK_INTERFACE`, default `eth0`
+<br>Describes the interface passed to the `knockd` daemon.
+If the default interface does not work, run the `ifconfig` command inside the container and derive the interface receiving the incoming connection from its output.
+The passed interface must exist inside the container.
+Using the loopback interface (`lo`) does likely not yield the desired results.

 ## Deployment Templates and Examples